gesaretto/writing_london/paper_1/voyage_notes.md

 Perhaps the _filth_ is the _confusion_ of _stench_ and _noyse_ (but probably __not__).

-> Their werry had no saile, too; ours had none:
+> Their wherry had no saile, too; ours had none:
 > And in it, two more horride knaves, then _Charon_.
 > Arses were heard to croake, in stead of frogs;
 > And for one _Cerberus_, the whole coast was dogs.